dhk486/dhk486.github.io/essays/design-patterns-reflection.md

 ## **My Experience with Design Patterns**

 Currently, I am working as the frontend developer for a project called **"Musicians of Manoa"**.
+The team leader came up the idea, Design of team project below and other members including me added own ideas on to the design.

 <div style="display: flex; justify-content: space-around;">
   <img src="/img/musician_of_manoa.png" alt="Musicians of Manoa Design" width="600px">